-A pontoon boat or kayak for fishing purposes is designed uniquely and is different from their recreational counterparts.
-It can be a daunting task to choose a vessel that best suits your fishing style.
-But don’t worry, I am here to help you.
+A pontoon boat or kayak for fishing purposes is designed uniquely and differs from its recreational counterparts.
+Choosing a vessel that best suits your fishing style can be daunting.
+But don’t worry—I am here to help you.

-This article will give you a better understanding of both types of boats, so you get a hold of their details before heading out to make a purchase.
+This article will help you better understand both types of boats so you can get their details before making a purchase.
 Keep reading!

 Characteristics of Fishing Pontoon Boats

-Fishing pontoons are inflatable boats around eight to thirteen feet long and 48 to 56 inches wide.
-These boats consist of two air bladders connected to each other by either a metal frame or a curved air bladder (in the case of frameless pontoons).
+Fishing pontoons are inflatable boats eight to thirteen feet long and 48 to 56 inches wide.
+They consist of two air bladders connected by either a metal frame or a curved air bladder (in the case of frameless pontoons).

-Inflatable pontoons are made of tough abrasion-free PVC materials to withstand extremes of water temperature.
-Fishing pontoons are designed in a way that makes them suitable for solo fishing.
+Inflatable pontoons are tough, abrasion-free PVC materials to withstand extreme water temperatures.
+Fishing pontoons are designed for solo fishing.
 These boats usually have one seat on top of the metal frame or built-in for the frameless variety.

 Advantages of Pontoon Boats